WMYM-Experimental/.github/profile/README.md

 ## 👀 You could find in here (specially):

-- REPOS CREATED FOR FUN. (tiny things for fun and learn).
+- Repos created for fun.
+(Tiny things for fun and learn).
-- UNIVERSITY PROJECTS / HOMEWORKS.
+- University projects / Homeworks.
-- REPOS CREATED FOR LEARNING STUFF.
+- Repos created for learning stuff.